|

 rarely go more than 10% lightspeed (because it would take too

-long to stop, otherwise).
-So, it will generally take several
+km/s).
+So, It will generally take several

 nearly two months to reach Loroi space from 82 Eridani, a

-distance of 217 LY.
-So,
+distance of some 200 LY.

 if you miss, you may never drop out of FTL?
-Those

 ships that have overjumped have never been seen again... so it's hard to say for

-extradimensional place that the Event Horizon went.
+Event Horizon went.
 Liberate

 you missed everything, then head in the only direction that is

-truly up (up being opposite of down; down being towards matter) The problem there is that the jump is nearly instantaneous,
+truly up (up being opposite of down; down being towards matter)

 and for the fragmentary moment you're in hyperspace, you're